ryuk205/Kaggle_capstone/writeup.md

 # Shopping Assistant Agent - Kaggle Agents Intensive Capstone
+### *Your AI-powered personal shopping concierge that researches, reviews, and recommends.*

 ## 1. The Problem: Why Shopping is Exhausting
 We've all been there.
 You want to buy a new laptop or a pair of headphones.
 You start by Googling "best gaming laptop 2024".
 Then you open 10 tabs to check prices.
 Then you go to Reddit to see what *actual* people are saying because you don't trust the sponsored articles.
 Finally, you watch three 20-minute YouTube reviews to make sure the screen doesn't wobble.